PresidentWarfield/SpiCall_Artemide_Exodus/README.md

 **This repository was (somehow) linked to the Exodus mobile malware campaing because**:
-- The package name of the malicious app (that was supposed to be no longer) included in the on-line store was "**it.nv.wat**" -This identifier was immediately associated to a number of apps flagged as malicious, and promptly removed from the store since the end of March 2019 (**possibly also by the developer itself**) becouse probably associated to Exodus spyware family
+- The package name of the malicious app (that was supposed to be no longer) included in the on-line store was "**it.nv.wat**" -This identifier was immediately associated to a number of apps flagged as malicious, and promptly removed from the store since the end of March 2019 (**possibly also by the developer itself**) because probably associated to Exodus spyware family
 - Match / Correlation performed by hash and developer API value(s) confirmed the malicious nature of the App
   - Developer token (restricted due to privacy) was associated to illegitimate / malicious behaviours as well
   - MD5 checksum of the analysed App was already fingerprinting the spyware via the following hash: **edeea0b34d3f1298a6930e3970401d82**